US to screen airline passengers from China for new illness

 Cetron rejected that notion.
 “There’s widespread consensus we should be doing this now,” among both political appointees and government scientists, he said.

-Late last month, doctors in central China began seeing cases of a new type of viral pneumonia in people who worked at or visited a food market in the suburbs of Wuhan.
-The most common symptoms were fever, cough and difficulty breathing.
+Passengers who don’t have symptoms will be handed cards that tell who to contact for health care if they develop symptoms later.

+That’s important, Khan said.
+“Educating travelers about the illness and letting them know what to do if they become sick after they leave the airport can be very helpful” because it can speed up proper diagnosis, treatment and isolation precautions, he said.

-This month, health authorities identified it as a new type of coronavirus.
+Health authorities identified the bug this month as a new type of coronavirus.
 Coronaviruses are a large family of viruses, some of which cause the common cold; others found in bats, camels and other animals have evolved into more severe illnesses.

 SARS, or severe acute respiratory syndrome, belongs to the coronavirus family, but Chinese state media say the illness in Wuhan is different from coronaviruses that have been identified in the past.
 Earlier laboratory tests ruled out SARS and MERS — Middle East respiratory syndrome — as well as influenza, bird flu, adenovirus and other common lung-infecting germs.